bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/object_initializer.md

 Only a single prototype mutation is permitted in an object literal.
 Multiple prototype mutations are a syntax error.

-Property definitions that do not use “colon” notation are not prototype mutations.
+Property definitions that do not use "colon” notation are not prototype mutations.
 They are property definitions that behave identically to similar definitions using any other name.

     let __proto__ = 'variable'